zombierzn/vungle-resources/iOS-resources/iOS-SDK-dev-guide.md

 ### Options

 You can choose to pass in a dictionary into playAd which changes the default behaviour of the experience.
 We’ll list them here, but see the [reference](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-SDK-API-reference.md) for the specific keys and values that they should take.
 Each is optional to add to the dictionary, and if omitted they will take a default value.
 You need to pass in the options each time you show an ad, else the default settings will be used.
+You can also find an example of an options dictionary on [line 70](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-sample-app/Vungle%20Sample%20App/FirstViewController.m) of the sample app.

 ### Orientations